Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Cons:

-• Generally more expensive than other weatherstripping options
+• Usually more expensive than other weatherstripping options

-• Regular maintenance is recommended to keep the metal weatherstripping in good condition
+• Regular maintenance needed to keep metal weatherstripping in good condition

 6. Brush-type weatherstripping